schubmat/DecisionCapture/samples/samples_simpleTemplate_thirdSprint.md

 ------------------------------------------------------------------------
 ------------------------------------------------------------------------

-# How do we realise new functionality in our game software?
+# How will we realise new features in our game?
 **UserStory:** *[TICKET/ISSUE-NUMBER]*

 ## Considered Alternatives: